Your browser is not supported

 Among a large selection of projects, Luxair chose three projects that are certified by Verra VCS and United Nations Framework Convention on Climate Change (FCCC).
-All of the chosen projects support UN Sustainable Development Goals and are presented down below.
+All of the chosen projects support the UN Sustainable Development Goals and are presented down below.

 Over 90% of the carbon in the Katingan Project is in the underlying peat soils.
 The area was under threat of conversion to an industrial acacia plantation.
 This would have resulted in the release of carbon through forest clearance, draining and burning of the underlying peat.
 Through performance-based carbon financing, the project offers a viable alternative to conversion, preventing the release of greenhouse gases equivalent to 447,110,760 tonnes of carbon dioxide over 60 years.
 That makes it the world’s largest forest-based avoided emissions project, with a total climate impact equivalent to the annual emissions of France.

 The registered PoA aimed at disseminating high-efficiency cookstoves and point of use water filters to households, to overcome health issues in Rwanda.
 These technologies replace the traditional stoves used to produce drinking water, thus reducing the GHG emissions.
 In absence of the PoA, boiling water using fossil fuels/non-renewable woody biomass would have been the means of availing safe drinking water and cooking.
 The project technology provides safe drinking water without the use of non-renewable biomass and fossil fuel, and more efficient family cookstove thus leading to a reduction in green-house gas (GHG) emissions attributed to boiling of water and cooking in the baseline.